Software testing: Grey-box testing

-UAT as well as alpha and beta testing are described in the next testing types section.

-Operational acceptance is used to conduct operational readiness (pre-release) of a product, service or system as part of a quality management system.
-OAT is a common type of non-functional software testing, used mainly in software development and software maintenance projects.
-This type of testing focuses on the operational readiness of the system to be supported, or to become part of the production environment.
-Hence, it is also known as operational readiness testing (ORT) or Operations readiness and assurance (OR&A) testing.
-Functional testing within OAT is limited to those tests that are required to verify the non-functional aspects of the system.

-In addition, the software testing should ensure that the portability of the system, as well as working as expected, does not also damage or partially corrupt its operating environment or cause other processes within that environment to become inoperative.

-Contractual acceptance testing is performed based on the contract's acceptance criteria defined during the agreement of the contract, while regulatory acceptance testing is performed based on the relevant regulations to the software product.
-Both of these two testings can be performed by users or independent testers.
-Regulation acceptance testing sometimes involves the regulatory agencies auditing the test results.

-Testing types, techniques and tactics

-Different labels and ways of grouping testing may be testing types, software testing tactics or techniques.
+With the concept of grey-box testing, this "arbitrary distinction" between black- and white-box testing has faded somewhat.

 Installation testing

-Most software systems have installation procedures that are needed before they can be used for their main purpose.
-Testing these procedures to achieve an installed software system that may be used is known as installation testing.

 Compatibility testing

 A common cause of software failure (real or perceived) is a lack of its compatibility with other application software, operating systems (or operating system versions, old or new), or target environments that differ greatly from the original (such as a terminal or GUI application intended to be run on the desktop now being required to become a Web application, which must render in a Web browser).
 For example, in the case of a lack of backward compatibility, this can occur because the programmers develop and test software only on the latest version of the target environment, which not all users may be running.
 This results in the unintended consequence that the latest work may not function on earlier versions of the target environment, or on older hardware that earlier versions of the target environment were capable of using.
 Sometimes such issues can be fixed by proactively abstracting operating system functionality into a separate program module or library.